sigsep/website/content/datasets/musdb.md

 _musdb18_ contains two folders, a folder with a training set: "train", composed of 100 songs, and a folder with a test set: "test", composed of 50 songs.
 Supervised approaches should be trained on the training set and tested on both sets.

+All signals are stereophonic and encoded at 44.1kHz.

+The data from _musdb18_ is composed of several different sources:
+* 100 tracks are taken from the [DSD100 dataset](dsd100.md), which is itself derived from [The 'Mixing Secrets' Free Multitrack Download Library](www.cambridge-mt.com/ms-mtk.htm).
+Please refer to this original resource for any question regarding your rights on your use of the DSD100 data.
+* 46 tracks are taken from [the MedleyDB](http://medleydb.weebly.com) licensed under Creative Commons (BY-NC-SA 4.0).
+* 2 tracks were kindly provided by Native Instruments originally part of [their stems pack](https://www.native-instruments.com/en/specials/stems-for-all/free-stems-tracks/).
+* 2 tracks are from the Canadian rock band The Easton Ellises as part of the [heise stems remix competition](https://www.heise.de/ct/artikel/c-t-Remix-Wettbewerb-The-Easton-Ellises-2542427.html#englisch), licensed under Creative Commons (BY-NC-SA 3.0).

+Have a look at the [detailed list of all tracks](https://github.com/sigsep/website/blob/master/content/datasets/assets/tracklist.csv).

+## Compressed STEMS

 <img src="./assets/stems.png" align="right" width="190px">

 All files from the _musdb18_ dataset are encoded in the [Native Instruments stems format](http://www.stems-music.com/) (.mp4).
 It is a multitrack format composed of 5 stereo streams, each one encoded in AAC @256kbps.
 These signals correspond to: